Chinatown, Manhattan: Rezoning and gentrification

 Since the early 2000s, there has been a continuously increasing number of buildings in Chinatown, neighboring Two Bridges, and the Lower East Side, taken over by new landlords and real estate developers, who then charged higher rents and/or demolished the buildings to build newer structures.
 Often, whenever this happens, many Fuzhounese tenants are more likely to be evicted, especially in the eastern portion of Chinatown, where illegal subdivision, overcrowding, lack of leases, and lack of immigrant paperwork are common.
 In addition, since the 2000s, there have been city officials inspecting apartment buildings and cracking down on illegal units.
 With tenants that have rent-stabilized leases, legal residency documents, no apartment subdivisions, and a lesser probability of subletting over capacity—most of whom are long-time Cantonese residents—it is usually harder for the newer landlords to be able to force these tenants out, especially including the western portion of Chinatown, which is still mainly Cantonese populated.
 However, newer landlords still continuously try find other loopholes to force them out.

 By 2009, many newer Chinese immigrants settled along East Broadway instead of the historic core west of Bowery.
 In addition Mandarin began to eclipse Cantonese as the predominant Chinese dialect in New York's Chinatown during the period.
 The New York Times says that the Flushing Chinatown now rivals Manhattan's Chinatown in terms of being a cultural center for Chinese-speaking New Yorkers' politics and trade.

+Anti-displacement activism

+Activism in Chinatown and LES continued past the earlier rezoning debates, with many organizations mobilizing around issues of development and the resulting displacement.
+The Coalition to Protect Chinatown and LES, originally formed in response to the 2008 EVLES rezoning plan, remains active with a goal to “fight displacement and take control of our community.”
+In 2024, protests targeted the Museum of Chinese in America (MOCA), where demonstrators criticized the museum's acceptance of funding associated with the construction of a new jail in Chinatown, calling it a "community-buy-back" and linking cultural institutions to a broader process of displacement and redevelopment.